May 2025 TOK essay titles

 Title 1: Do historians and human scientists have an ethical obligation to follow the directive: “do not ignore contradictory evidence”?
 Discuss with reference to history and the human sciences.

-Warm-up: Describe the roles of historians and human scientists in society, and their ethical obligations with the public and future generations.
-List the various ways historians and human scientists construct and validate their models.
-Describe the role of evidence in such formulation of models.
+Warm-up: Describe the goals of history and human sciences, with respect to the public and future generations.
+Postulate the ethical obligations that are present to fulfill such goals.
+List the various ways historians and human scientists construct and validate their models and narrative.
+Describe the role of evidence in such formulations, and to fulfill the goals.

-As with all knowledge questions involving ethics, be sure to remain focused on the TOK concepts and not the ethical issues.
-For example, consider who impose ethical obligations on historians and human scientists, and how they are imposed.
+The first title is a matter of principle.
+It asks for one particular aspect of how ethics guide or restrict historians and human scientists.
+As with all knowledge questions involving ethics, be sure to remain focused on the TOK concepts and knowledge questions, and not the ethical issues.
+Consider the universality and consistency of the ethical obligations.
+How do the academic communities foster or enforce any ethical obligation?
 What kind of directives come from these obligations?
-Have these obligations changed?
+Have these obligations changed as the field grew?
 How are the researchers restricted or guided by such obligations?

-Connect the ethical obligations to the specific methodologies of considering evidence.
 Broadly speaking with contradictory evidence, researchers could update or replace the existing framework, set the evidence aside, or outright ignore it.
-A key issue is how long or with what seriousness to analyze or consider contradictory evidence before “ignoring” it.
+How long or with what seriousness to consider contradictory evidence before “ignoring” it?
 How can this form of ignoring be similar to or different from cherry-picking data?
 How is bias involved when ignoring evidence, and can the bias ever be constructive?

 The stronger essays will remain on topic by looking at formation and reshaping of ethical obligations to treat contradictory evidence.
-Simply using examples that are consistent with certain ethical obligations may be insufficient for high marks.
+Simply using examples that are consistent with certain ethical obligations will not necessarily conclude the existence of such ethical obligations.

 2. Revered knowledge